JUN176/exp-agent/opentitan/sw/device/lib/README.md

     contains test library code.
 Test library code is any (reusable) code that could aid in the writing of smoke, IP integration, or system-level tests, that is a layer of above the DIFs.
-In other words, this code may make use of the DIFs to actuate the hardware, and chip-level test code may make use of this code to actuate the DIFs.
+In other words, this code may make use of the DIFs to actuate the hardware, and chip-level test code may make of this code to actuate the DIFs.